 If you’re looking for a daily spending account with all the modern features of an online bank account and the storied experience of a traditional bank, then the CIT Bank eChecking account may be perfect for you.

-It offers a little bit of interest, which is rare among checking accounts, plus there are no monthly fees.
+It offers a bit of interest, which is rare among checking accounts.
+Rates are 0.25% with a minimum balance of $25,000, or 0.10% on balances below $25,000.

 Term CDs